softprops/tugboat/README.md

 CERT_PATH   | the base path of were docker tls key.pem, cert.prm, and ca.pem files will be resolved TLS_VERIFY  | any non empty string is considered truthy

+_note_: the unix domain socket interface is not yet supported but is planned for the future

 Specific API interfaces like `build`, `events`, `logs`, `push` and `pull`, responses are streamed.

 Below are some examples of manning your local dock.